blo0em/blooem-retype/Wiki/canvapro.md

 # Canva Pro

-!!!
-We now have a private Canva Edu Group available!
+!!! ~~We now have a private Canva Edu Group available!
 Please note that it is limited to people with a desperate need due to limited seat availability.
 You can appeal to join by opening a ticket in my Discord server.
 STARTING THIS PRIVATE GROUP DOES NOT MEAN I WILL STOP UPDATING LINKS HERE.
-THIS WIKI WILL REMAIN THE SAME AS BEFORE AND WILL RECEIVE UPDATES ONCE I KNOW THE LINKS ARE EXPIRED!
+THIS WIKI WILL REMAIN THE SAME AS BEFORE AND WILL RECEIVE UPDATES ONCE I KNOW THE LINKS ARE EXPIRED!~~
+Nope now we don't.
+My teacher status just got yeeted away for some reason.
 !!!

-## Last Updated :  JULY 28
+## Last Updated :  AUGUST 1

 <style>
     .sample {